Toronto District School Board

 Consultation Regarding the Child Abuse Policy

-School social workers are available to provide in-service sessions to staff at schools on child abuse policies.
+School social workers are available to provide in-service sessions and consultation to Administrators and school staff, on the child abuse policy and procedure.